JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 ## Overview of Trigger-PolicyInitiativeRemediation.ps1

 Once your compliance evaluation has occurred for your Policy or Policy Initiative, you will likely want to review this compliance against expected outcomes and remediate those resources that are out of compliance.
 With an Azure Policy, this is pretty straightforward leveraging the ***Start-AzPolicyRemediation*** cmdlet (or via the Azure Portal Policy Remediation option).
-However, in the case of a Policy Initiative, you cannot remediate the initiative, you need to remediate each policy contained within the intitiative.
+However, in the case of a Policy Initiative, you cannot remediate the initiative, you need to remediate each policy contained within the initiative.
 This can be somewhat time consuming today via the portal and not easily tied together in automation.

 ### Triggering a Remediation for a Policy Initiative

 The **Trigger-PolicyInitiativeRemediation.PS1** script can be leveraged to remediate a Policy Initiative that has been assigned to a scope at a Subscription or Management Group.
-This script evaluates the assigned Policy Initiative and ensures that all sub policies contained within recieve a remediation assignment that will kick off immediately for each policy to attempt to bring the resources to 100% compliance.
+This script evaluates the assigned Policy Initiative and ensures that all sub policies contained within receive a remediation assignment that will kick off immediately for each policy to attempt to bring the resources to 100% compliance.

 #### Example: Trigger remediation at Subscription Scope and provided PolicyAssignmentId (of Policy Initiative) to remediate